Five must-visit sights in Central Europe

 Be sure to take a paddleboat cruise along the Vltava River for a breathtaking view of the Charles Bridge.

 Once you’ve had your fill in Prague you can go from Prague to Vienna by train and take in all the breathtaking sights along the way.
 Vienna ranks as one of the best cities to visit in Central Europe and is the birthplace of Mozart, making it an ideal stop for any classical music lover.

 During the 18th and 19th centuries, many famous classical composers such as Strauss, Beethoven and Schubert called this gorgeous city home, and it’s one of the best places to be if for opera and classical performances.

 Croatia long went undiscovered as a beach destination but in recent times, has become much more popular.
 Split is the place to be if you want to spend time with nature and relax on the brach, located on the Dalmation Coast.

-It is well-known for gorgeous pebbled and sandy beaches and there are several well-preserved ruins sites leftover from the city’s history as a Roman stronghold, including the vast and beautiful Diocletian’s Palace, where performances are held in the courtyard.
+It is well-known for luxury villas, gorgeous pebbled and sandy beaches and there are several well-preserved ruins sites leftover from the city’s history as a Roman stronghold, including the vast and beautiful Diocletian’s Palace, where performances are held in the courtyard.

 Photo by Anna Gru